kyma-project/kyma/docs/event-bus/docs/013-details-service-programming-model.md

 type: Details
 ---

-You can configure a microservice deployed in Kyma to receive Events from the Event Bus by creating a subscription custom resource.
+You can configure a microservice deployed in Kyma to receive Events from the Event Bus by creating a Subscription custom resource.
 Find various configuration options in the Consume Events section.

 ## Event Delivery